Skip to main content

 Adding agents to a workspace

-Once a workspace exists, you can add any agent you own to it.
+Once a workspace exists, users with editor, admin, or owner access can add agents they directly own to it.
 An agent can belong to more than one workspace, which is useful when a single agent is relevant to multiple projects or teams.
+Workspace members — owner, editor, and viewer roles in one workspace

 Workspace use cases